Collagen Injections

 - Request a list of pre-op and post-op instructions.
 Following these instructions can reduce the risk of complications.

-- Inquire about how long the procedure will last.
-Results vary among patients and doctors, lasting two to three months on average.
+- Inquire about how long the procedure will last

 The Cost of Collagen Injections

 The cost for collagen fillers can range from $300 to $400 per syringe.
-Patients may require more than one syringe to achieve a benefit.
+Some people require more than one syringe.
 The total procedure costs may be up to $700.

 Purely cosmetic procedures are not covered by insurance.
-If the cost is too much to pay at once, ask your surgeon about monthly payments.
-For financing options and tips, continue reading about Patient Financing.
+If the cost is higher than you can pay at once, ask your surgeon about monthly payments.